 I remember the weekend last year when I officially met Pete Milliman.

-Milliman was, at that time, carrying the title of “Interim Head Coach” of the Cornell men’s lacrosse team, and it was a crazy time by any measure.
-First, the Big Red was in the midst of a turnaround season that would ultimately see them win the Ivy League Tournament and have a solid postseason.
-They had been picked to finish fifth in the conference and started the season ranked well outside the Top 20.
+Milliman was, at that time carrying the title of interim head coach of the Cornell men’s lacrosse team, and it was a crazy time by any measure.
+First, the Big Red were in the midst of a turnaround season that would ultimately see them win the Ivy League Tournament and have a solid postseason.
+They had been picked to finish fifth in the conference and started the season ranked well outside the Inside Lacrosse Top 20.

 Another possibly distracting factor for a coach trying to establish himself was that three dozen of the storied program’s most revered alumni were in town, celebrating the 40th anniversary of Cornell’s legendary 42-game winning streak (a record that still stands).